Dave Freudenthal: Political career

+Governor of Wyoming

 In 2002, Freudenthal contested the Democratic primary for the gubernatorial election held later that year and won with over 50% of the vote against a field of opponents.
-He went on to be elected Governor of Wyoming on November 5, 2002 with 50% of the vote.
+He went on to be elected governor of Wyoming on November 5, 2002 with 50% of the vote.
 He ran for reelection on November 7, 2006, and improved his vote count to 70%, sweeping every county in the state.
-Freudenthal announced on March 4, 2010 that he would not attempt to seek a third term as governor after speculation he would push to repeal state law on term limits; that law limited governors to eight years in office during a 16-year period.
+Freudenthal announced on March 4, 2010 that he would not attempt to seek a third term as governor after speculation he would push to repeal state law on term limits; the law limited governors to eight years in office during a 16-year period.

 Freudenthal remained consistently popular with his constituents throughout his tenure, even though he was a Democrat in a state that had turned almost solidly Republican.
 As governor he often took rather conservative positions, leading to disagreements with federal officials and environmental groups.
 In fact, Freudenthal and his eventual Republican successor, Matt Mead, notably held similar positions on various issues.
 The majority of his two terms oversaw an enormous energy boom and surpluses in government revenue, although this was later reversed after the Great Recession; Freudenthal then called for cuts to state agencies as growth continued to slow.
-In June 2007, following the death of US Senator Craig Thomas he appointed Republican John Barrasso to the United States Senate.
+In June 2007, following the death of Republican U.S. Senator Craig Thomas, he appointed Republican John Barrasso to the United States Senate; state law required him to select an appointee from a shortlist compiled by the Wyoming Republican Party.

 Personal life

 Freudenthal is married to Nancy D. Freudenthal, a native of Cody, who serves as a judge on the United States District Court for the District of Wyoming.
 They have four children: Donald, Hillary, Bret and Katie.
+His brother, Steve Freudenthal, served as Attorney General under Governor Edgar Herschler and was a member of the state House of Representatives.
 In 2008, while serving as Governor, Freudenthal underwent surgery on his shoulder; during this time Secretary of State Max Maxfield served as acting governor for a short time.
+He is an Episcopalian.